marchandmr/Google-Book-Search/README.md

   ##  Description

-  Search for books, and save favorites for later, using the google books API and MongoDb.
+  Search for books, and save favorites for later, using the google books API, and MongoDb.

 ![](client/public/img.png)